Riley-Py/UWaterloo-Work/MSE 261/Topic 8/Tax, Depreciation, Life Cycle Costing.md

 ### Depreciation Methods

 #### Straight-Line Depreciation
-- Amount of depreciation of an asset
+- Amount of depreciation of an asset is constant over time
+- Approach is used for depreciation of intangible property